-THE EASTSIDE COMMUNITY EVENTS FUND WAS LAUNCHED IN MAY THIS YEAR TO HELP BUILD COMMUNITY CONNECTIONS THROUGH LOCAL EVENTS FOLLOWING THIS LAST YEAR OF LOCKDOWNS AND ISOLATION.
+THE EASTSIDE COMMUNITY EVENTS FUND WAS LAUNCHED IN MAY 2021 TO HELP BUILD COMMUNITY CONNECTIONS THROUGH LOCAL EVENTS.

-Members of Eastside Community Trust (individuals or volunteer-run community groups) were invited to submit applications for funding (up to £500) for local events that help break the isolation and loneliness felt by many during the pandemic.
+We hope this fund will encourage people to come together with members of their community, neighbours, family and friends to celebrate and build strong connections.
+Members of Eastside Community Trust (individuals or volunteer-run community groups) are invited to submit applications for funding (up to £500) for local events.

 Grants are to be spent on community events happening in Easton or Lawrence Hill.
 For example, this could be in a park, a street party or a community venue.